Jeremy Buckingham: Greens

 Buckingham initiated Australia's first parliamentary inquiry into coal seam gas.
 Buckingham introduced bills into the NSW Parliament attempting to restrict mining.
 The "Coal Seam Gas Moratorium Bill 2011" sought a moratorium on the granting of exploration licences for coal seam gas.
 The "Responsible Mining (Protecting Land, Water and Communities) Bill 2012" seeking to prohibit exploration and mining of minerals and petroleum in urban areas, National Parks, and drinking water catchments.

 For the Greens, he held the portfolios of Mining and Resources, Primary Industries, Trade and Investment, Regional Infrastructure and Services, Agriculture, Health and Sport.

 Alongside former Greens leader Christine Milne, Buckingham had set up a country arm of the Greens party and was convenor of the Australian Country Greens.

 In October 2016, Buckingham tabled a motion in response to U.S. presidential candidate Donald Trump's recently leaked statements.
 This included the phrase stating the NSW parliament "agrees with those who have described Mr Trump as 'a revolting slug' unfit for public office".
 The president of the upper house, Don Harwin, found the term "revolting slug" was not unparliamentary language.
 The motion was passed.

-In November 2018 Greens MP Jenny Leong used parliamentary privilege to accuse Jeremy Buckingham of sexual violence toward a staff member whose job he then allegedly threatened, and following this the Greens NSW State Delegates Council passed a motion calling for Buckingham to resign due to violations of their sexual harassment policy.
+In November 2018, Greens MP Jenny Leong used parliamentary privilege to accuse Jeremy Buckingham of sexual violence toward a staff member whose job he then allegedly threatened, and following this the Greens NSW State Delegates Council passed a motion calling for Buckingham to resign due to violations of their sexual harassment policy.
 In retaliation Buckingham threatened other party members and candidates with defamation proceedings if they supported the former staff member.

 Independent

 In December 2018, Buckingham resigned from the Greens NSW.
 His resignation followed a motion passed by more than three quarters of the Greens' branches asking that he step down from the 2019 election ticket following an allegation of sexual assault and other claims of internal bullying.
 Buckingham claimed that the allegations had seen party processes "abused and co-opted for factional purposes" and that the allegations had not been substantiated.

 Buckingham described the party as "toxic", and said the NSW Greens had "abandoned the core principles they were founded on" and were more focused on "bringing down capitalism" and "divisive identity politics" than acting on climate change.
 He said that as an independent, he would run on a “real green” platform to “challenge the party’s Marxist agenda”.

 Buckingham contested the 2019 election as an independent in Legislative Council.
 He ran on a platform of climate action and pressuring the market on gas.
 He also said he would team up with an independent candidate who would run against Jenny Leong in the lower house seat of Newtown.

 Buckingham was unsuccessful in retaining his seat at the election.
-He announced on 26 March 2019 that he would retire from public life.